0xthuve/safeMother-mobApp-Flutter/README.md

 ✅ **Production Ready**: Complete setup guides and configuration

 The app is now ready for both development/testing (demo mode) and production (with Firebase) use!

+## Security note

+Sensitive credentials were previously committed to this repository.
+Those values have been removed from the working tree and a `SECURITY.md` file has been added with remediation steps (rotation, history scrub, and best practices).
+Do not commit real secrets — use the provided `.env.example` and keep your `.env` file local and ignored by git.